AgnesNM/airbnb-clone-project/normalization.md

     - Each attribute directly depends on the payment_id (the primary key), and there are no transitive dependencies between the non-key attributes.
 The booking_id serves as a foreign key to maintain referential integrity       with the Booking table.

 This table meets 3NF requirements.

+## The Review Table

+    - There are no non-key attributes that depend on other non-key attributes
+    - The Review table includes foreign keys (property_id, user_id) that reference other tables

+This table meets 3NF requirements.